Radio Facts

-Teacher Hospitalized After Being Attacked by 5-Year-Old Student
+Teacher Hospitalized After Attack by 5-Year-Old

 A teacher has been hospitalized after an attack by a 5-year-old student left her unresponsive, police said.
 The 5-year-old allegedly beat the teacher up after she tried to contain an incident between him and another student.